jakobjpeters/PAndQ.jl/docs/src/manual/interface.md

 This interface is used to implement the [built-in operators](@ref operators_operators) and can be used to implement [custom operators](@ref custom_operators).

+!!! warning
+    This interface is incomplete and will be changed in v0.4.

 ## Methods

 These methods are required to be implemented for some functionalities.
 If a required method is not implemented, a runtime error will display the function and operator that a method must be implemented for.
 Default implementations of are not provided so as to avoid correctness bugs.